curv3d/curv/ideas/compiler/Statement_Analyser.md

         along with the current `MR_Partition`.
       * When recursion is detected, we mark all of the stack elements back to the recursion point as recursive, and add them to the current partition.
-  * Otherwise, analyze M:
+  * Otherwise, analyse M:
     * Push M onto the DefRef analysis stack.
     * Mark M as under analysis.
-    * Call analyze() on M's definiens.
+    * Call analyse() on M's definiens.
-    * After analyze() returns, if M is still marked as "under analysis", then mark it as analyzed + nonrecursive.
+    * After analyse() returns, if M is still marked as "under analysis", then mark it as analysed + nonrecursive.
     * Pop the DefRef stack.
   * Finally, return a `Def_Ref` containing M.

 **phase 3: Generate Action List**

-During the analysis phase, we analyzed all of the definition and action statements, and accumulated all of the data needed for phase 3.
+During the analysis phase, we analysed all of the definition and action statements, and accumulated all of the data needed for phase 3.
 We know how many action ops there are (sum of action statement count and MR partition count).
 We've assigned an action index to each action statement and MR partition.